1.1.Choosing Your Domain Name

 Log in to your WordPress dashboard.

-To install a new plugin click “add new” either from the plugin sidebar or the main plugin menu, you will then be redirected to a search engine where you can search using general or specific terms to find plugins. – For example searching “photo gallery” brings up various plugins from different developers.
+To install a new plugin, click “add new” either from the plugin sidebar or the main plugin menu.
+You will then be redirected to a search engine where you can search using general or specific terms to find plugins.
+Try searching for “photo gallery” — the search should return plugins that suit displaying image files in a gallery format.

 After installing your plugin be sure to visit the developers’ website if you have any additional questions about how the plugin works, as some plugins may require certain codes or other actions to be used properly.